jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   or

-  .. admonition:: to install tree_ on Linux_ or `Windows Subsystem Linux`_ type this in the terminal
+  .. admonition:: if you are using Linux_ or `Windows Subsystem Linux`_ type this in the terminal

     .. code-block:: shell

-      sudo apt install tree
+      sudo apt install tree --yes

-* I run the command again
+* after the computer installs tree_, I run the command again

   .. code-block:: shell